JulioMejia10/aeromexico/README.md

 and run the following command  json-server --watch db.json --port 3004

+Open [http://localhost:3004/students](http://localhost:3004/students) to view it in the browser.

 ## Run the project

 In the project directory, you can run: